See for yourself some of the cool work and stories that we at MAF are involved with.

 Another stirring overview of the work of MAF as an organization dedicated to bringing hope to isolated people around the world.
 It will make you want to join with us to impact our world!

 Connect The Dots

 Connecting the dots means connecting with people.
 We all have the capacity to make a lasting difference by connecting our world with others.
 Find out what “connecting the dots” might mean for you

 Jungle Pilots Are Superheros

 A man and his son travel to Nampa to find out about MAF.
 This video shows how MAF pilots train to fly in some of the most challenging situations in the world and how MAF is able to help overcome poverty and sickness.
-Made in collaboration with the Bill and Melina Gates “Get Smarter Every Day” project
+Made in collaboration with the Bill and Melinda Gates “Get Smarter Every Day” project

 Will You Do Whatever It Takes?

 The story of Simon, who lived in a small village in South Sudan with his family.
 He was an elder in a local church, and his family offered help to thousands of people who fled to his village as refugees.
 Then one day everything changed…and Simon’s life would never be the same again.